 - 37: The standard in relation to the collection and use of data from data loggers should provide that such information must be accessed in the circumstances of any accident or incident and can be accessed to monitor driver performance generally.
-ITSR is seeking the Minister's agreement to the development of a compliance code for the collection, access and use of data from data loggers for the purposes of accident and incident investigation and to monitor train safety performance; and to consult with industry in the development of the code.
-The interim target date is 31 October 2010. - 38: There must be compatibility of communication systems throughout the rail network.
-It is essential that all train drivers, train controllers, signallers, train guards and supervisors of trackside work gangs in NSW be able to communicate using the same technology.
-The target date for the full implementation of RailCorp's new digital train radio system and the development of a national communications standard is 31 December 2012.
+ITSR revised its draft compliance code to address issues raised during consultation, with the Minister approving the compliance code under section 167 of the Rail Safety Act 2008.
+The interim target date is 1 February 2011 and closure of this recommendation will be reported in quarterly report 25. - essential that all train drivers, train controllers, signallers, train guards and supervisors of trackside work gangs in NSW be able to communicate using the same technology.